-External Storage Media This equipment uses USB memory devices as external storage media for storing data and programs.
+External Storage Media

+This equipment uses USB flash drive as external storage media for storing data and programs.

 If this media is mishandled or becomes faulty, important data may be lost.
 To prevent this chance occurrence, all important data and programs should be backed-up.

 Anritsu will not be held responsible for lost data.

 Pay careful attention to the following points.

-Never remove the USB memory device from the instrument while it is being accessed.
-The USB memory device may be damaged by static electric charges.
-Anritsu has thoroughly tested all external storage media such as USB memory, Hard disk drive and DVD drive.
+- Never remove the USB flash drive from the instrument while it is being accessed. - The USB flash drive may be damaged by static electric charges. - Anritsu has thoroughly tested all external storage media such as USB flash drive, Hard disk drive and DVD drive.
 Users should note that external storage media may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.